notgetin18/notgetin18/README.md

 # Talking about Personal Stuff:
 👨‍🎓 I'm a Software Engineering Student

 🔭 I’m currently working on Next js platform

 💬 Ask me about anything, I am happy to help

 🌱 I'm currently learning:
   Tools and technologies from React ecosystem and MERN.
-👯 Join my community if you're a tech enthusiast

 📬 How to reach me: notgetin18@gmail.com

 ## 🌐 Socials: